llamaxyz/llama/documentation/ActionCreation.md

 # Action Creation

-After your Llama instance is deployed, it's time to start creating actions.
-Actions are onchain transactions that serve as the exit point for your llama instance to interact with external contracts.
+After your Llama instance is deployed, it's time to start creating actions Actions are onchain transactions that serve as the exit point for your llama instance to interact with external contracts.
 Here is the anatomy of an action:

     Action Elements:
     - Target Contract (the contract to be called by the Llama executor)